-- Keep the height of the roof extension below, or at the same level, as the existing dwelling. - Ensure that the scale of the extension is subservient to the original dwelling.
+- Keep the height of the roof extension below, or at the same level, as the eaves of the existing dwelling. - Ensure that the scale of the extension is subservient to the original dwelling.
 In most cases this will require the extension to be smaller than the existing house. - Match the scale of the proposed doors and windows to the existing doors and windows.
 Dormer windows align with the windows in the storey below. - Observe the design choices that have been made for the existing dwelling and replicate to create a balanced external appearance. - Consider the levels of rear walls on adjoining and neighbouring properties when determining an appropriate depth for an extension.
 The further an extension projects behind the rear wall of an adjacent dwelling the greater impact there will be on that dwelling.

 Poorly matching joints between construction materials by allowing a distinct visual break between the existing and proposed development.
-Further advice and guidance relating to maximum projections and general design advice can be found in the RMBC Household Design Guide
+Further advice and guidance relating to maximum projections and general design advice can be found in the Rotherham Local Plan Supplementary Planning Document No. 4 Householder Design Guide.